rogercaminal/PhDThesis/README.md

 **Contact**: Roger Caminal Armadans (roger.caminal@gmail.com)

-The results presented in this thesis has led to the publication by the _ATLAS Collaboration_ shown below.
-Please, cite using the following BibTex entry:
+The results presented in this thesis has led to a publication by the _ATLAS Collaboration_.
+Please, cite it using the following BibTex entry:

 ```
 @article{2014,